TechTurf-ops/instagram-unlike-tool/README.md

 10
 ```

-With the default configuration, the tool can process up to:
+With the default settings, the tool can process up to:

 ```text
 50 × 10 = 500 items
 ```

-### CLICK_DELAY
+### Selection Delay

 Controls the delay between item selections in milliseconds.